-I became a nurse because I wanted to ‘make a difference’ rather than merely make a living and I have never regretted my decision.
-Now I seek to acquire the highest level of skill and knowledge of which I am capable in order to maximize my utility to patients and to fulfil my personal and professional potential.
+I became a nurse because I wanted to make a difference rather than merely make a living and I have never regretted my decision.
+Now I seek to acquire the highest level of skill and knowledge possible to fulfilll my personal and professional potential.
 I have carefully considered in what specialty my goals might be best achieved and have concluded that the role of CRNA would be the ideal ‘fit’ for my purposes.

 I have sought to prepare myself for submitting this application by acquiring as much exposure to the specialty as possible.
-I have spent spare time participating in various networking events and have taken the opportunity to shadow a highly skilled and caring CRNA, Christine Englebrecht.
+I have spent my spare time participating in various networking events and have taken the opportunity to shadow a highly skilled and caring CRNA, Christine Englebrecht.
 I attended a Diversity CRNA event hosted by Dr. Lena Gold at Samuel Merritt University in June last.
-We had the opportunity to meet and network with SRNA’s, CRNA’s, CRNA program directors and other registered nurses interested in the specialty.
-We heard speakers, listened in on student and program director panels and were allowed ‘hands on’ time with anesthetic procedures.
+We had the opportunity to meet and network with SRNA, CRNAs, CRNA program directors, and other registered nurses interested in the specialty.
+We heard speakers, listened in on student and program director panels, and were allowed ‘hands-on’ time with anesthetic procedures.
 I particularly enjoyed learning about regional anesthetics and fiberoptic intubation and about fiberoptic intubation which is a skill in which I hope to develop expertise.
 I was also very interested to learn something about regional anesthetic techniques which allow for lesser use of general anesthetics and post-operative use of opioids and narcotics.
 Greatly attracted to a specialty in which advances in techniques and therapies are being made so rapidly and hope to play a part in research to achieve future advances.
-The prospect of being responsible for a comparatively small number of patients and to accompany patients through surgery to recovery is also very attractive to me.
+The prospect of being responsible for a comparatively small number of patients and accompanying patients through surgery to recovery is also very attractive to me.

-It was necessary for me to work while studying for my nursing degree but I still was included on the Dean’s Honor List.
+I needed to work while studying for my nursing degree but I still was included on the Dean’s Honor List.
 I regard this as an indication of my determination and of my academic potential which I hope to fulfill within the program.
 I am aware of the importance of cultural awareness and sensitivity in healthcare provision generally but especially in a situation in which a comparatively lengthy relationship might arise.
 The daughter of immigrants from Pakistan.
-I have worked, studied with, treated and socialized with people of many different cultures and social backgrounds.
-I speak Urdu, Hindi and Punjabi and am able to communicate at a basic level in Spanish and intend to extend this fluency as time permits.
+I have worked, studied with, treated, and socialized with people of many different cultures and social backgrounds.
+I speak Urdu, Hindi, and Punjabi and can communicate at a basic level in Spanish and intend to extend this fluency as time permits.

-I know that highly developed technical skill and advanced knowledge must be supplemented by empathy.
-While I regard myself as a naturally empathetic person, the recent loss of a dearly-loved four years old cousin following a car accident, has had the effect of increasing my appreciation of the feelings of patients and their loved ones and my sensitivity to them.
+I know that highly developed technical skills and advanced knowledge must be supplemented by empathy.
+While I regard myself as a naturally empathetic person, the recent loss of a dearly-loved four years old cousin following a car accident has had the effect of increasing my appreciation of the feelings of patients and their loved ones and my sensitivity to them.

-An experienced ER nurse; I have sought as much exposure to the CRNA role as possible; I firmly believe that I possess the academic potential and personal characteristics that will enable me to excel within the program and in a career beyond.
-I promise the reader that, if selected, I shall apply myself with exceptional enthusiasm and diligence to distinguishing myself in the earning of the DNP Degree in Nurse Anesthesia from XXXX University.
+As an experienced ER nurse; I have sought as much exposure to the CRNA role as possible; I firmly believe that I possess the academic potential and personal characteristics that will enable me to excel within the program and in a career beyond.
+I promise the reader that, if selected, I shall apply myself with exceptional enthusiasm and diligence to distinguish myself in earning the DNP Degree in Nurse Anesthesia from XXXX University.

 Thank you for considering my application.